wihobbs/flux-rfc/spec_44.rst

 Background
 **********

-Toward the goal of supporting users who run batch jobs with variable end time dependent on queues, runtime, and other factors, the Flux Library for Adaptable Notifications (FLAN) provides event-driven functionality that sends external notifications of job events.
+The Flux Library for Adaptable Notifications (FLAN) provides event-driven functionality that sends external notifications of job events.

 Terminology
 ***********